Murphy USA Inc. research snapshot

 MUSA AI Trading Strategy Framework

 The MUSA AI trading strategy below is a rules-based research framework, not personal advice.
-It combines fuel-margin data, store growth, capital returns, valuation discipline, and technical invalidation levels.
+It combines fuel-margin data, store growth, capital returns, valuation discipline, short-interest signals, and technical invalidation levels, with the Q2 2026 earnings report on August 5, 2026 as the near-term catalyst.

 Trend-following setup

-Watch for MUSA to hold above the $555 to $560 zone while total fuel contribution, merchandise contribution, new-store openings, and EPS estimates remain constructive.
+Watch for MUSA to hold above the $590 to $605 zone while all-in fuel contribution stays in the mid-30s cents-per-gallon range, merchandise contribution grows with new-store openings, and EPS estimates remain intact.

-A failed hold below $555 or a sharp drop in all-in cents-per-gallon guidance should reduce setup confidence.
+A failed hold below $590, a sharp drop in all-in cents-per-gallon guidance, or a weak Q2 2026 print should reduce setup confidence.

 Mean-reversion setup

-If MUSA pulls back toward $480 to $490 while the low-cost high-volume model and buyback capacity remain intact, compare the price reset with updated fuel-margin assumptions and peer multiples.
+If MUSA pulls back toward $540 to $560 while the low-cost high-volume model and buyback capacity remain intact, compare the price reset with updated fuel-margin assumptions, peer multiples, and short-interest levels before acting.

-Do not treat a lower price as automatically attractive if the pullback comes with structural gallon decline, nicotine regulation shocks, or balance-sheet stress.
+Do not treat a lower price as automatically attractive if the pullback comes with structural gallon decline, nicotine regulation shocks, rising short interest, or balance-sheet stress.

 Fundamental monitor

-Track retail gallons, retail and all-in fuel cpg, merchandise contribution, store OPEX APSM, NTI openings, cash, net debt, free cash flow, dividend growth, and share-repurchase pace.
+Track retail gallons, retail and all-in fuel cents-per-gallon, merchandise contribution, store OPEX APSM, new-to-industry openings, cash, net debt, free cash flow, dividend growth, share-repurchase pace, and short interest.
+The August 5, 2026 earnings release is the next scheduled data point.

-Position sizing should reflect that MUSA earnings can swing with fuel contribution even when merchandise trends are stable.
+Position sizing should reflect that MUSA earnings can swing with fuel contribution even when merchandise trends are stable, and that the stock now trades near the consensus price target.

 Investment research summary